Ldpe2G/Scala_Language_Specification_pdf/README.md

 ## Convert markdown to pdf or epub

 Checkout the scala submodule to the version you want and run the `convert.sh` script.
 Then you should get all the pdf files under the `pdf` folder and the same all the epub files under the `epub` folder.
+Additionally the merge.epub file contains all the contents of the other epub files in the `epub` folder.
 If you get pdf convert error during the conversion, the following answer may help: https://tex.stackexchange.com/questions/428975/multiple-alignment-inside-cases-environment.